The Framework

 The default settings reflect a Sound Value philosophy, rooted in scarcity, decentralization, utility, and long-term sustainability.
 Think of it as one well-considered perspective among many.
 A privacy advocate, an institutional analyst, and a hard money purist would each weight these metrics differently, and TVR is designed to accommodate all of them.

-What TVR does
+What TVR provides

 A framework to build your own fundamental analysis